-In May 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues, which improves consistency in accounting and financial reporting for insubstance defeasance of debt.
-The provisions in Statement No. 86 are effective for fiscal years beginning after June 15, 2017.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+In June 2017, GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+The provisions in Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
+Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements.